-- 3. SLA targets and SLA Credits should be set at levels that drive high performance but do not create financial windfalls for customers or unreasonable financial exposure for suppliers. - 4.
-SLA performance targets should be measurable and verifiable and should reflect minimum acceptable levels of supplier performance, focusing on critical service elements that are essential to the value of the service being provided.
+SLA targets and SLA Credits should be set at levels that drive high performance but do not create financial windfalls for customers or unreasonable financial exposure for suppliers.

+- 4. SLA performance targets should be measurable and verifiable and should reflect minimum acceptable levels of supplier performance, focusing on critical service elements that are essential to the value of the service being provided. - 5.
+In some cases, the parties may wish to supplement or replace SLAs with Key Performance Indicators (KPIs) and/or Service Level Objectives (SLOs), which specify additional performance parameters that will be tracked and objectives that the supplier will strive for but not be liable for if not met.

+Reporting

-Reporting 1.1.
+1.1.
 Suppliers should make performance reports available on a regular basis.

-SLAs tailored to services 1.2.
+SLAs tailored to services

+1.2.
 SLAs should take into account both the complexity and the criticality of the services.
+More robust SLAs also provide opportunities for suppliers to earn SLA Credits back for extended periods of good performance following an isolated failure.
+This provides an incentive for lost term remediations.

-SLA credits based on quantitative standards 1.3.
+SLA credits based on quantitative standards

+1.3.
 SLA Credits should be based on quantified performance standards set out in the contract.

-SLA credits not penalties 1.4.
+SLA credits not penalties

+1.4.
 It should be agreed by the parties that SLA Credits are not penalties, which are not enforceable in some jurisdictions.

-SLA remedies are sole and exclusive 1.5.
-SLA Credits should be the sole and exclusive remedy available to the customer for Service Level Failures, except for Chronic SLA Failures.
-Termination as a remedy 1.6.
+SLA remedies are sole and exclusive

+1.5.
+SLA Credits should be the sole and exclusive remedy available to the customer for Service Level Failures, other than for Chronic SLA Failures.

+remedy

+Termination as a 1.6.
 In the event of a Chronic SLA Failure, customers should have the additional right to terminate the affected service without penalty, following executive escalation.

-SLA. responsibilities

-Exclusions from 1.7.
+Exclusions from SLA responsibilities

+- 1.7.
 An SLA Failure should not be deemed to have occurred in situations where the failure is due to a customer-controlled issue or is otherwise out of the control of the supplier.
-Examples are when an SLA is not met due to:

-- a) a force majeure event, - acts or omissions on the part of customer or any other third party over b) which the supplier has no control, - scheduled maintenance by the customer or entities under the customer's C) direction or control, - scheduled maintenance by the supplier or its subcontractors within d) maintenance windows, - lapses of service or performance issues related to non-supplier-provided e) and/or maintained equipment at a customer site, - customer's use of the services in violation of the agreement, which f) violation caused the problem, and/or - customer's use of non-standard products and services not approved for g) use by supplier.
+Examples are when an SLA Failure occurs due to: - a force majeure event, - b) acts or omissions on the part of customer or any other third-party over which the supplier has no control, - c) scheduled maintenance by the customer or entities under the customer's direction or control, - scheduled maintenance by the supplier or its subcontractors within d) maintenance windows, - lapses of service or performance issues related to non-supplier-provided and/or maintained equipment at a customer site, - customer's use of the services in violation of the agreement, f) and/or - customer's use of non-standard products and services not approved for g) use by supplier.